zhengqm/DPPL-Proj/README.md

 ## Evaluation Rules for Freesa

 As we only have `add`, `multiply` operations on float.
-The evaluation rule is quite simple:
+The evaluation rule is quite simple.

 ## Typing Rules for Freesa